gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 When training, you may see the adversarial loss begin to increase considerably, while the discriminative loss tends to zero - the discriminator may end up dominating the generator.
 If that's the case, try reducing the discriminator learning rate, and increase the dropout rate of the discriminator.
+#### Wrapping up
+* A GAN consists of a generator network coupled with a discriminator network.
+The discriminator is trained to differentiate between the output of the generator and real images from a training dataset, and the generator is trained to fool the discriminator.
+Remarkably, the generator nevers sees images from the training set directly; the information it has about the data comes from the discriminator.